HOW DO I KNOW IF I NEED THERAPY?

 HOW DOES THERAPY WORK?

 but also to provide feedback, and a perspective you might or might not have considered.
 Therapy involves two-way communication.
-I can help you examine your options, consider new strategies for how you approach life, figure out why you have been making certain choices, find the best in yourself, understand how your past is affecting your present, learn to think differently, and tune in to what’s going on in your body (learning to hear what it’s trying to tell you).
+We can help you examine your options, consider new strategies for how you approach life, figure out why you have been making certain choices, find the best in yourself, understand how your past is affecting your present, learn to think differently, and tune in to what’s going on in your body (learning to hear what it’s trying to tell you).
 “Beginning therapy can be a big step toward being the healthiest version of yourself and living the best life possible—no matter what challenges you may be facing.
 Through therapy, you can change self-destructive behaviors and habits, resolve painful feelings, improve your relationships, and more” (goodtherapy.org).

 HOW MUCH EXPERIENCE DO YOU HAVE?